tvaneerd/isocpp/weak_equality.md

 Note however that it is not actually complete - `partial_equality` is missing. ie An equality that is strong where defined, but not defined over the full set of values - ie this could be used for <=> over floating point types (ie with strong equality everywhere except NaN).
 Rust, for example, has the `PartialEq` trait for this.

+In fact, strong vs weak (ie "is it substitutible") and partial vs total ("does it cover all values") are orthogonal axes, conflated by P0515.

 **`CaseInsensitiveString`** (and/or case insensitive filenames)

 The original <=> paper (P0515) used `CaseInsensitiveString` as a motivating example of a class that might want to use `weak_equality` or `weak_ordering`.